 Since the early days, when explorers arrived in the Amazon, encounters with Female Warriors are one of the most intriguing and controversial episodes in our history.

-Gaspar de Carvajal in 1541, in the most celebrated text on the subject, described a city of stone.
-“Inhabited by women warriors with immense temples dedicated to the sun and full of idols made of gold and silver.
+Gaspar de Carvajal, in 1541, in the most celebrated text on the subject, described a city of stone.
+“Inhabited by women warriors with huge temples dedicated to the sun and full of idols made of gold and silver.

 Carvajal placed it at the mouth of the river Jamundá, near the Rio Negro.